topcoder-platform/review-api-v6/docs/GITEA_WEBHOOK_SETUP.md

 a1b2c3d4e5f6789012345678901234567890abcdef1234567890abcdef123456
 ```

-⚠️ **Important:** Store this secret securely and use the same value in both your application environment and Gitea webhook configuration.
+⚠️ **Important:** Store this auth secret securely and use the same value in both your application environment and Gitea webhook configuration.

 ### Database Setup